Skip to main content

 2026 Requirements Verified

-California Auto Dealer Bond$50,000 Under Vehicle Code 11710
+California Auto Dealer Bond— $50,000 Under Vehicle Code 11710

 Same-Day Approval

-Get Your Dealer Bond Quote
+Get Your Auto Dealer Bond Quote

-Same-day DMV approval available
+Same-day DMV approval available • All dealer types

 All credit levelsSame-day approvalDMV accepted

 Most California dealers need the standard $50,000 bond.
-Two exceptions under Vehicle Code Sections 11710 and 11710.1 allow a reduced $10,000 bond for motorcycle/ATV-only dealers and low-volume wholesale dealers.
+But two exceptions under Vehicle Code Sections 11710 and 11710.1 cut the requirement by 80% -- if you qualify.

 Dealer TypeBond AmountDMV FormStatuteNotes